-Calculate the depth-averaged mean for each variable This is calculated for each time step and grid cell thickness: str or Dataset This mube be supplied when vertical levels vary in space, i.e. fixed=False.
+vertical_mean: Calculate the depth-averaged mean for each variable.

+thickness: str or Dataset This must be supplied when vertical levels vary in space, i.e. fixed=False.
 One of: a variable, in the dataset, which contains the variable thicknesses; a .nc file which contains the thicknesses; or a Dataset that contains the thicknesses.
 Note: the .nc file or Dataset must only contain one variable.